The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 • Usually less expensive than multiplace chambers

-• Offered in either hard and soft
+• Offered in either hard or soft

 • If the chamber is soft, then it’s probably portable